 Sitting Star Position: Making new connections or making new friendships

 Associated Family Member: Middle Son (unmarried)

 #2 Black Star (Ju Men Xing) – Illness

-Summary: This is quite a bad star that brings illness, accidents (it will turn positive in 2024 onward)
+Summary: This is quite a negative star that brings illness, accidents (it will turn positive in 2024 onward)

 Sky Direction: Southwest